 Operating income for 2005 totaled \$138.0 million, an increase of 25% from operating income of \$110.3 million in 2004.
 The increase is primarily attributed to higher sales volume, favorable mix, and previously implemented cost reduction initiatives.
 Operating income in 2005 experienced organic growth of 21% and was driven by our Metal Treatment and Motion Control segments, which experienced organic growth of 21% and 14%, respectively, from the prior year.
 Metal Treatment's organic operating income growth was mainly the result of higher volume while Motion Control's organic growth was due to higher volume, favorable sales mix from commercial aerospace spares and aftermarket services, and implemented cost control initiatives.
 Organic operating income growth in our Flow Control segment was 10% in 2005, due to higher volume.
 The contributions of the 2004 and 2005 acquisitions amounted to \$0.6 million in incremental operating income in 2005 compared to 2004, keeping the overall operating segment margin flat in 2005 compared to 2004.
 The operating margin of our segments have been somewhat lower than historical levels in recent years, principally related to the large number of acquisitions made since 2002.
-Although the margin level of the newly acquired companies are below those of our base businesses.
+Although the new acquisitions continue to have a positive effect on operating income, the operating margin of the overall Corporation is lower since the margin level of the newly acquired companies are below those of our base businesses.
 We consider this to be a temporary issue that should be more than offset by the benefits of diversification, the implementation of cost control measures, and increased future profitability.
 The integration of our acquisitions continues to progress as planned.
 In addition to having improved operating margins for almost all of our recent acquisitions, we have initiated programs to cross-market products and share technologies across our businesses.
 Foreign currency translation had a favorable impact on operating income of \$0.2 million for 2005 as compared to 2004.